Ciena Corporation (CIEN) and the Battle of Fundamentals vs. Technicals

 Needham, on the other hand, stated in their research note that they expect to see CIEN reach a price target of $65.
 The rating they have provided for CIEN stocks is “Buy” according to the report published on July 21st, 2020.

-Volatility was left at 2.35%, however, over the last 30 days, the volatility rate increased by 1.96%, as shares surge +6.88% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -31.48% lower at present.
+Volatility was left at 2.43%, however, over the last 30 days, the volatility rate increased by 2.52%, as shares sank -1.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -33.49% lower at present.

 Insider Trading